scala/scala-lang/blog/_posts/2024-03-26-ambassadors-initiative.md

 ## What are Ambassadors? 🤔

-Ambassadors are leaders and key figures in the Scala community.
+Ambassadors are key figures in the Scala community: speakers, organizers, teachers, content creators, open source maintainers, and so on.

 Ambassadors have volunteered to work with the Scala Center and the community to: